OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 Go to https://github.com/OlivierGeorgeon/osoyoo/tree/master/tests  and copy the file "petitcatllm.py" to your Python environment.

-If you look at the code you will see that the program starts off by importing a library that abstracts away many of the details ot interfacing with LLM API's, and that we are using the library modules for OpenAI's LLM APIs:
+If you look at the code you will see that the program starts off by importing a library that abstracts away many of the details of interfacing with LLM API's, and that we are using the library modules for OpenAI's LLM APIs:

 <p align="center">
  <img src="importopenai.png" width="700" height="300">